cidermole/liferay-docker-demo/README.md

 # Liferay Docker Demo

-This runs a Liferay 7.1 CE instance - it is used for demo purposes only and has no real data persistence.
+This runs a Liferay 7.1 CE instance for demo purposes.

 ## Prerequisites